ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 ::
   AppE <$> [| f |] <*> x <*>  [| b |]
 Since the splices all can be desugared away without the evaluation of user-written code, there is no reason to penalize them.

+Macro systems have often been judged by their (lack of) hygiene.
+Macros that delay all name resolution post splicing are deemed unhygienic.
+It has been argued in [InferringScope] that hygiene just is alpha-equivalence from a better vantage point, a point which was obscured by the early Scheme macro systems (and TH's) use of renaming and gensym in lieu of a more principled formalism.
+It is my hope that a lack of stage separation comes to be viewed as unhygienic in the same way.
+It should be immaterial whether build time "base" has any identifiers in common with the run-time "base", and nothing should be improperly captured or dangling either way.

 Proposed Change Specification
 ------------